-LBV is known for merging classic and progressive flavours using seasonal ingredients.
-Standout starters include the crispy duck with condensed chilli mayo and orange gel and the sesame seared tuna served with wasabi mayo and cream, pickled cucumber and a chilli-ginger glaze.
-The orange gel in the duck dish softens the chilli mayo flavour and the combination of the chilli ginger and pickled cucumber is mouth-watering.
+LBV is known for merging classic and progressive flavours using seasonal ingredients in a variety of light and gourmet meals.
+Standout starters are the crispy duck with condensed chilli mayo and orange gel, and the sesame seared tuna with wasabi mayo and cream, pickled cucumber, and chilli ginger glaze.

-Making a telephone booking is quick and efficient.
-All staff are well-informed and efficient.
+Making a telephone booking is quick and efficient, and a text message will confirm your reservation.
+Staff are well-informed and efficient.

-The dim hanging lights, white tablecloths and a chalkboard wall with quirky signage and quotes give this restaurant a modern and artistic flair.
+The dim hanging lights, white tablecloths and a chalkboard wall with quirky signage and quotes provide modern and artistic flair.
 The patrons are casual and discreet, opting to enjoy their meal quietly with jazzy lounge music playing in the background.

-A romantic date, a business lunch or a catch-up lunch or dinner with friends.
+A romantic date, business lunch, or catch-up lunch or dinner with friends.